 To make future team members feel welcome, you should:

 - Take the time and effort to communicate with candidates in a timely fashion.
 A long and complicated interview process without any point will be likely to drive top-notch candidates away.
 Instead, HR staff had better schedule an interview with a sense of urgency as well as provide them consistent and relevant information.
+For the overall smoothness of communication, it's essential to integrate a special call center solution.

 - Being too serious does not make you cooler in front of the interviewees.
 Therefore, why don’t you inform them why you are excited to have them join your organization and provide them with as many details as possible about their first few days on the job?